kperusko/cheatsheet/linux.md

-chmod 777 -R Foo (add all permissions to the folder Foo recursively) chown administrator foo (set admnistrator user as owner of the file / folder foo) chgrp administrator foo (set admnistrator user as group of the file / folder foo) setfacl/getfacl (get/set file ACL - more advanced version of default file permissions) umask 022 (default umask; sets the default permissions on the file when created.
+chmod 777 -R Foo (add all permissions to the folder Foo recursively) chown administrator foo (set admnistrator user as owner of the file / folder foo) chown admin:admingrp foo (set administrator as owner and admingrp as group of the file/folder foo) chgrp administrator foo (set admnistrator user as group of the file / folder foo) setfacl/getfacl (get/set file ACL - more advanced version of default file permissions) umask 022 (default umask; sets the default permissions on the file when created.
 The mask is reversed from chmod - eg. umask 777 will mean that the new file will not have ---/000 permission or umask 000 that the new file will have rwx/777 permission)